elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

    ![Configure download node](doc/images/configure-download-node.png)

-1. Open the properties of the `Count Rows` node.
+1. Open the properties of the '`Count Rows`' node.
 The [specification for the underlying component looks as follows](https://raw.githubusercontent.com/elyra-ai/examples/master/pipelines/run-pipelines-on-kubeflow-pipelines/components/count-rows/count-rows.yaml):
    ```
    name: Count Rows
    description: Count the number of rows in the input file